Urban plant life

-In Taiwan, peacock-plume grass is extremely common, often covering large tracts of fallow land.
-The pictures below are all from Taiwan.
+The pictures below are all from Taiwan, where peacock-plume grass is extremely common, often covering large tracts of fallow land.

 Huge growth of peacock-plume grass in a fallow plot, Ziguan, north of Kaohsiung.
 (Photo copyright © by Kaj Halberg)

 Spikes, moving in the wind, Taichung.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 These tufts of peacock-plume grass have taken root in cracks in the asphalt in an abandoned parking lot, Taichung.
 (Photos copyright © by Kaj Halberg)

 Here, it grows along a house wall, Taichung.
 (Photo copyright © by Kaj Halberg)

 In this picture, a tuft is growing up a wall along a rainwater canal, Taichung.
 The wind has moved the inflorescences back and forth, scraping dirt off the wall in semi-circles.
 (Photo copyright © by Kaj Halberg)